svt-ivanov/jobs_board/README.md

 need to set the configurations into app/config/testing/database.php as well.
 For the sake of testing purpose, create a new test database, which unit tests will use.
 Here I decided to use MySQL as well instead of SQLite because it is only one table anyway.

+For the mailing you need to setup configurations into app/config/local/mail.php, if you intend to run it on some local machine or directly into app/config/mail.php.

 After you finish with the setup, you may run into CLI from the project directory:
  "php artisan serve" and start testing the boarding system.